Shadow-Blaxe-123/2048-game/DEVLOGS.md

 - Make BestScore keeping function.
 - Make BestScore persist.
 - Add CheckMoves function.
+- Make the EventListener to keyUp -- At the very last
 - More to Come ...
 - remove console.logs